EamonnFlynn8/Lemonade/README.md

 ## Landscape

 * What domain of the financial industry is the company in?
+   * Insurtech
 * What have been the major trends and innovations of this domain over the last 5–10 years?
+   * Heavy Investment in the Insurtech Industry investments in equity up to 15.4 billion in 2021.
 * What are the other major companies in this domain?
+   * Lemonade, Dacadoo, Bdeo, Avinew

 ## Results